ns5ub/DSSystemsLabs/FinalProject_DiscordBot/README.md

 ## Setup
 Hosted on a Repl.it: https://replit.com/@NikitaSaxena1/DSSystemsLabs#FinalProject_DiscordBot/bot.py

 Running Code above starts the bot!
 Unfortunately, it has a high start time due to dependencies for the entire github repo.
+The discord token is stored as a secret on replit - the submission includes a join link for the replit to allow access to that.

 The bot is already attached to this server: https://discord.gg/yAm6Z3hCtJ